 As most nutritional therapists are self-employed, jobs aren't generally advertised.
 It's down to you to publicise your services and to attract new clients through talks and presentations, your website, social media and by word of mouth.

-If you've completed an accredited nutritional therapy course, you can register with the CNHC and appear in their searchable database of complementary therapists.
+If you've completed an accredited nutritional therapy course, you can join the CNHC Register, which the public can search to find a nutritional therapist.
 Professional bodies such as BANT, the NNA and ANP also have searchable databases of their members.
-They also advertise jobs and opportunities.
+They also advertise jobs and voluntary opportunities.

 Professional development

-Membership of relevant professional bodies often involves carrying out a certain number of hours continuing professional development (CPD) a year.
-A structure for professional development is usually provided, which includes lectures, seminars, events and mentoring, as well as providing online tools to help record CPD activities.
+Professional bodies often have their own CPD requirements.
+A structure for professional development is usually provided, which includes lectures, seminars, events and mentoring, as well as online tools to help record CPD activities.

 Networking also plays an important part in developing your practice, and membership of professional bodies can be useful for making contacts and exchanging ideas.